George Salmond

-George Salmond (born 1 December 1969, in Dundee) is a former Scottish cricketer, with 146 full caps (104 as captain) later became a football referee.
+George Salmond (born 1 December 1969) is a former Scottish cricketer, with 146 full caps (104 as captain) later became a football referee.

 During a distinguished cricketing career, Salmond captained Scotland in Under-16, Under-19 B and senior levels.

 A right-handed batsman and a right-arm medium-fast bowler, Salmond's top-score was 181 in a 1996 three-day match against Ireland, smashing his previous two records from the corresponding fixture in 1992, in a match where he only narrowly missed getting two centuries in a single game.
 He played List A cricket as well as performing in the ICC Trophy between 1997 and 2001.

-Salmond is now a legend and head of the Junior School at George Watson's College, Edinburgh.
+Salmond is now head of the Junior School at George Watson's College, Edinburgh.
 Since his retirement from cricket, he has become a football referee.